Ways of Dealing with the Loss of a Loved One

 I’m sorry if I’ve invoked some sad feelings in your heart or brought up some bad memories.
 I’ve dealt with losing a loved one when I lost my Mom a few years back, so I can relate to it.

 But today, I want you to share your experiences to help those who haven’t faced the loss of a loved one in their life yet or aren’t able to get over it.

 I want you to tell them how you think one should deal with death in the most sensible manner.

 I understand your feeling that there’s no sensible way to deal with the loss of a loved one.
-But it makes sense to deal with such situation and carry on with life.
+But it makes sense to deal with such a situation and carry on with life.

 Death is a very sensitive topic, which we often avoid.

 Most of us are even scared to talk or read about death.
-I know of people who treat it as a bad omen to even think of death of their loved ones.
+I know of people who treat it as a bad omen to even think of the death of their loved ones.